NjimsRane/COVID-19-TRACKER/README.md

 ## COVID-19 TRACKER
 ***
-A covid-19 tracker around the world usind a API
+A covid-19 tracker around the world usind an API